-We documented 62 individual SSLs and 24 individual CSLs during the 1 January - 31 May 2021 time period (Table 1).
+We documented 62 individual SSLs and 25 individual CSLs during the 5 January - 21 May 2022 time period (Table 1).
 No harbor seals were observed in the spring observation season.
+Across the spring season, CSLs had an average of $2.1 \pm$ SD 3.3 animals per day, whereas SSLs had an average of $9.8 \pm$ SD 15.4.

-During the spring, CSLs were only present from late March through late May, albeit in low numbers compared to the 10-year average (Figure 1A).
-The first CSL of the season was observed on 15 March.
-During April and May, the CSL daily mean was 3.4 individuals.
-The abundance of CSL peaked on 23 April (n = 10) and again on 28 April (n = 10).
-In general, there were very few CSLs at BON in spring 2021 with most days having five or fewer CSLs present (Figure 1A).
+During the spring, CSLs were present from late March through late May, with the first individual of the season observed on 23 March.
+CSLs were present throughout the season in low numbers compared to the 10-year average (Figure 1A), peaking at 20 individuals on 26 March with a secondary peak of 11 individuals on 7 April, and a daily mean of 4.8 individuals through April and May.
+In general, there were very few CSLs at BON in spring 2022 with most days having eight or fewer CSLs present (Figure 1A).

 Steller sea lions were present throughout the spring observation period, although in varied abundance.
-During January through March, SSLs were present in low numbers averaging 2.2 animals per day.
-The number of SSLs increased throughout April with an average of 27.0 animals per day and reached the seasonal peak of 62 animals on 30 April.
-During May, SSLs averaged 20.5 animals per day with greater than 50 animals present in the early part of the month and then generally decreasing until there were zero by the end of the month (Figure 1B).
-During April and May, the SSL daily mean was 23.7 individuals.
-Across the spring season, CSLs averaged $1.5 \pm SD$ 2.3 animals per day, whereas SSLs averaged $10.9 \pm SD$ 16.7.
+During January through March, SSLs were present in low numbers averaging 1.5 animals per day.
+The number of SSLs increased throughout April with an average of 29.4 animals per day and reached the seasonal peak of 62 animals on 28 and 29 April.
+During May, SSLs averaged 15.6 animals per day with greater than 50 animals present in the early part of the month and then generally decreasing until there were zero by the end of the month (Figure 1B).
+During April and May, the SSL daily mean was 23.9 individuals.